Blog

 .NET Core standard Web API

-In the same way that with minimal APIs, it's possible to inject CancellationToken in the methods:
+In the same way as with minimal APIs, it's possible to inject a CancellationToken in the methods:

 [HttpGet(Name = "Customers")]